 The Nords and the Dragons in Skyrim pretty much run on this trope.
 For example, the leader of the rebellion?
 Ulfric Stormcloak.
 The name of the main antagonist is Alduin, which translates to Destroyer Devour Master and just so happens to have the moniker World-Eater.

-Hailing from League Of Legends, we have Demacia's impossibly prestigious crown prince Jarvan Lightshield IV, Exemplar Of Demacia, as well as his allies, brother and sister Garen and Luxanna Crownguard.
+Hailing from League of Legends, we have Demacia's impossibly prestigious crown prince Jarvan Lightshield IV, Exemplar Of Demacia, as well as his allies, brother and sister Garen and Luxanna Crownguard.
 Noxus boasts Jericho Swain and Kieran Darkwill, and one could certainly argue that Malcolm Graves is worthy of this trope.

-Several in the Halo franchise.
 Fittingly, the first is the protagonist.
 Although his real name is simply John, only some close friends and comrades know him as such; to everyone else, he's either Master Chief, Chief, or Spartan.
 Even better, he scares the Scary Dogmatic Aliens so bad they have their own name for him: Demon.

 The Arbiter is a pretty cool title, but there's something about "Thel Vadam" that not only sounds awesome, but fits the character perfectly.

 Forerunners give their children Names That Unfold Like Lotus Blossoms, some of which are pretty sweet: Bornstellar Makes Eternal Lasting, Splendid Dust of Ancient Suns, and, perhaps coolest of all, Glory of a Far Dawn.
 Some are simply known by their titles, and don't tell me being known as "The Didact" wouldn't be awesome.
+But the real prize for this trope has to go to Bitterness-of-the-Vanquished.

 In Guild Wars 2, humanoid bear-people called the Kodan are given some rather flowery but badass names.
 Enduring Protector, Guardian Infinite Mind, Fleeting Serenity, Worthy Burden and lastly, Taught by Whales.
 How awesome do you have to be in order to be taught by whales?